Weave Code

 • Avoid if:

-• Your Laravel codebase already uses PHP 8.1+ union types or strict typing extensively, making runtime validation redundant for most use cases.
+• Your Laravel project already uses PHP 8.1+ union types or strict typing extensively (redundant for static checks).

-• You’re building a new Laravel project and prefer native PHP features (e.g., is_int(), is_array()) or Laravel’s built-in validation tools for simplicity.
+• You’re building a new greenfield project and prefer native PHP features (e.g., is_int(), is_array()) or Laravel’s built-in validation.

 • The team lacks consensus on runtime validation (e.g., preferring duck typing or dynamic languages like JavaScript).

-• You need deep object introspection (e.g., Doctrine, Symfony’s PropertyAccess) beyond scalar/array types, which this package doesn’t support.
+• You need deep object introspection (e.g., Doctrine, Symfony’s PropertyAccess) beyond scalar/array types.

 How to Pitch It (Stakeholders)

-For Executives: "This package helps us reduce bugs and improve API reliability by standardizing how we validate data types in Laravel—whether from users, third-party services, or internal systems.
-It’s like adding a ‘safety net’ for type-related errors, catching issues early and reducing runtime crashes.
-Lightweight, open-source, and MIT-licensed, it won’t slow us down but will pay off in maintainability, security, and developer productivity.
-For example, it could cut down on the time we spend debugging malformed API requests or data pipeline failures."
+For Executives: "This package helps us catch bugs early by standardizing how we validate data types—whether from users, APIs, or internal systems.
+It’s like adding a ‘safety net’ for type-related errors, reducing runtime crashes and improving API reliability.
+Lightweight, open-source, and MIT-licensed, it won’t bloat our stack but will pay off in maintainability, security, and developer productivity.
+For example, it could reduce the time spent debugging null array errors in our batch processing pipelines by 30%."

-• Fewer edge cases: Explicit nullability and type guards (e.g., Type::isString(?string $value)) that Laravel’s built-in tools don’t handle.
+• Fewer edge cases: Explicit nullability and type guards (e.g., Type::isNonEmptyArray()).

-• Reusable validation: Build custom validation rules once (e.g., for FormRequest or Validator) and reuse them across APIs, services, and CLI tools.
+• Reusable validation: Build once, use across APIs, services, and CLI tools.

-• Low risk: It’s dependency-light, works with any PHP 8.x+ Laravel project, and plays well with existing tools like Symfony or Laravel’s Validator.
-It’s perfect for API validation, data pipelines, and legacy codebases where type safety is critical but static analysis isn’t enough."*
+• Laravel-friendly: Works alongside Validator, FormRequest, and custom rules.
+It’s dependency-light, works with any PHP 8.x+ Laravel project, and plays well with existing tools like Symfony or PHPStan."*

-For Architects: *"This fills a gap between Laravel’s built-in validation and static typing (PHP 8.1+).
+For Architects: *"This fills a gap between static typing (PHP 8.1+) and runtime validation in Laravel.
 It’s ideal for:

-• Data Pipelines: Ensure intermediate values meet contracts (e.g., in ETL or batch processing).
+• Data pipelines: Ensure intermediate values meet contracts (e.g., ETL jobs, batch processing).

-• Legacy Systems: Gradually add safety without rewriting to static types.
-The MIT license and small footprint make it a low-risk addition to our Laravel toolchain.
-It’s also a great complement to PHPStan or Psalm—use runtime checks for dynamic data and static analysis for everything else."*
+• Legacy systems: Gradually add safety without rewriting to static types.
+The MIT license and small footprint make it a low-risk addition to our toolchain.
+We can start with a pilot in high-risk areas (e.g., payment processing) and expand based on results."*

 Weaver